Biomimetic Membranes for Organ Support

 Acute respiratory distress syndrome (ARDS) is currently seen in huge numbers of patients worldwide due to the COVID-19 pandemic.
 However, even before that, respiratory diseases were the third largest cause of death in the EU.

-In ECMO devices, the functionality of the lung tissue membranes that are responsible for gas exchange during breathing is usually taken over by bundles of synthetic cylindrical hollow fiber membranes.
+In ECMO devices, the functionality of the lung tissue membranes responsible for gas exchange during breathing is usually taken over by bundles of synthetic cylindrical hollow fiber membranes.

-The geometries and transport characteristics of standard hollow fiber membranes are not suitable for rebuilding the structurally complex and dynamic contracting microstructure of the mammalian lung.
-Consequently, artificial devices to assist or replace respiration still face major limitations in:
+The geometries and transport characteristics of standard hollow fiber membranes are not suitable for re-building the structurally complex and dynamic contracting microstructure of the mammalian lung.
+Consequently, artificial devices to assist or replace respiration still face major limitations, including:

 - Size